On this page

-The high cost of materials is especially true for manufacturers, where it was found that for some businesses (e.g. plastics and chemicals and furniture manufacturers), the cost of materials can be as high as 80% of operating costs.
+The high cost of materials is especially true for manufacturers, where it was found that for some businesses (such as plastics and chemicals and furniture manufacturers), the cost of materials can be as high as 80% of operating costs.
 For example, wastage from production lines can cost manufacturers tens of thousands of dollars per year, especially when the ‘real cost of waste’ is considered.
 The real cost of waste accounts for costs associated with the purchase of the materials, labour and handling costs, and the operating costs to handle or finish the wasted material (energy, water, transport, fuel).

 Sustainability Victoria’s data has shown that the real cost of wasted resources is anything from twice to hundreds of times the cost of merely disposing of the waste.
-See case studies below.

 For manufacturing businesses there are opportunities to save tens of thousands of dollars per year by reducing the amount of materials used, reducing the amount of wasted materials, or producing more with the same amount of materials.

 It is recommended that businesses interested in reducing materials or energy costs conduct a mapping exercise to understand their operations, resource intensity and waste hot spots.
-Although not essential if good in-house expertise exists, an energy and/or materials assessment will help identify opportunities to improve efficiency and provide an estimate of potential savings and associated costs.
+Although not essential if good in-house expertise exists, an energy and materials assessment will help identify opportunities to improve efficiency and provide an estimate of potential savings and associated costs.

 A global leader in process optimisation is Toyota.
 Its ‘Kaizen’ principle of improving or changing the business’s operations to always drive innovation means that Toyota is always looking for ways to reduce the amount of materials, energy and water it uses, reduce the amount of energy, materials and water wasted, and to produce better products.

-The Plastic and Chemical Industries Association has produced a series of 5 Minute Guides to energy efficiency.
+The Plastic and Chemical Industries Association has produced a series of 5 minute guides to energy efficiency.
 The guide to process, operations and equipment provides simple and practical guidance to improve the energy efficiency of operations.